andrew-johnson-4/CompilersIndex/README.md

 # Compilers Index
 A manually curated list of Open Source compilers and infrastructure components.
-This project is an evolution of my personal star/list usage patterns of Github.
+This project is an evolution of my personal star/list usage patterns on Github.
 Projects may appear in multiple indices.

 - Lambda Calculus
 - Turing Machine